metabase/metabase/docs/users-guide/05-visualizing-results.md

 When you open up the Map options, you can manually switch between a region map (i.e., United States or world) and a pin map.
 If you're using a region map, you can also choose which field to use as the measurement, and which to use as the region (i.e. State or Country).

-Metabase now also allows administrators to add custom region maps via GeoJSON files through the Metabase Admin Panel.
+Metabase also allows administrators to add custom region maps via GeoJSON files through the Metabase Admin Panel.

 ---